Part 3: Queenston and the Heights

 31. The view downstream towards Lake Ontario from the edge of the Niagara Escarpment at Queenston Heights.
 Part of the village of Lewiston, New York, is visible at right, but the village of Queenston, Ontario, is not, as it’s steeply below us.
 It’s easy to see why Queenston Heights was viewed as a key strategic location in 1812, as it is possible to see vessels coming upstream for miles from here.
 Of course, no vessels would be likely to come downstream because of the powerful current and proximity of Niagara Falls.
 Moreover, the portage road round the Falls started here.
 “If the heights are lost the province is lost,” as Pierre Berton put it in The Invasion of Canada, 1812-1813, p.
 239. Ultimately, the Battle of Queenston Heights was won by the British, thanks to extreme American disorganization in spite of superior numbers, and the arrival of British and Mohawk reinforcements in the nick of time.

 32. The view in the other direction is of the northern end of the Niagara Gorge.
-This canyon began to be carved by the Niagara River when, 12,500 years ago, it first began to fall over the Escarpment, and now extends 11 km from here in Queenston to the current base of the Falls, where the Gorge is at its maximum depth, 51 m.
+This canyon began to be carved by the Niagara River when, 12,500 years ago, it first began to fall over the Escarpment, and now extends 11 km from here in Queenston to the current base of the Falls, where the Gorge is at its minimum depth, 51 m.
 For those few thousand years, the Falls has been receding (rapidly from a geological perspective) upstream from this point towards Lake Erie as a result of its erosion of the Lockport dolomite cap of the Escarpment.
 (Dolomite is a kind of limestone that has been hardened by the addition of magnesium from sea water.)
 The Lewiston-Queenston Bridge, which we glimpsed earlier, spans the Gorge close to its last narrow point.

 33. Brock’s Monument is a 56 m column of local Queenston limestone topped by a statue of the soldier who is considered the hero and saviour of Upper Canada and who lost his life near this spot.
 Designed by William Thomas of Toronto, it was erected 1853-56 here on Queenston Heights to replace a shorter column built 1823-24.
 This first column had been seriously damaged in 1840 by a bomb deliberately planted, probably by a veteran of the Upper Canada Rebellion of 1837 that had been led by William Lyon Mackenzie.
 This column is 4.5 m taller than Nelson’s Column in Trafalgar Square, London.